Twenkid/PlovdivGameJam2022/README.md

 _"The Bulgarian city of Plovdiv has an almost untranslatable word – “aylyak” – that manifests as a refusal to get caught up in the rat race and a scepticism about the value of overwork."_

 We participated with the goal to test the capabilities of Bevyengine etc. for our goals with the project and wanted to study and "hack" this new engine for a very short time, without prior experience with it.
-We couldn't invest a full time focus during part of the event, either.
+We couldn't invest a full time focus during part of the event, either*.
 It's just a beginning and you may join and help as improve it!

+* An additional technical hurdle was working on both Linux and Windows, which required different settings of Rust or reverting to more conservative ones due to the Windows environment.

 ### To do, as of 1.2.2022